Sher-Chowdhury/operator-sdk/doc/user-guide.md

 	Nodes []string `json:"nodes"`
 }
 ```
+We'll used Size to set the number of pods in our deployment, we'll set this to '3' later on.
+As for MemcachedStatus, it will display a list of pod names at the bottom of the output for `kubectl get memcached cr-name -o yaml`.
+See further down for an example.

 After modifying the `*_types.go` file always run the following command to update the generated code for that resource type: